With space at a premium more and more in our big cities, apartment-style living has never been more viable.

-To be confident of a good return on investment if you decide to sell, it’s important to check for any consents given to development in the area.
-Without doing your homework, your priceless view of the harbour or skyline could be blocked out by a neighbouring skyscraper.
+To be confident of a good return on investment if you decide to sell, it’s important to check for any consent given to development in the area.
+Without doing your homework, your priceless view of the harbor or skyline could be blocked out by a neighboring skyscraper.

-Be sure not only to inquire about your street, but also in the general area, as tall buildings can block views kilometres away.
+Be sure not only to inquire about your street but also in the general area, as tall buildings can block views kilometers away.

 What is the ratio of owner-occupiers to renters?
 A higher proportion of owners usually indicates that the building is well managed and offers a community that people would want to live in long-term.
 A higher proportion of renters could be indicative of a younger (potentially party-going) demographic.